ARDDcodepath/Spots-App/README.md

 * Search
    * User can search for a location
    * User can search for specific type of food
+* Reward Screen
+*  User can sign up for rewards
+*  User can view their points

 ### 3. Navigation